 Ever since you started working, you’ve set aside a sizeable piece of your paycheck for retirement.
-All that time you’ve been building a nest egg, you haven’t had to pay taxes on the earned income in your investment account — and soon you’ll be able to crack it open and take advantage.
+All that time you’ve been building a nest egg, you haven’t had to pay taxes on the interest earned in your investment account — and soon you’ll be able to crack it open and take advantage.

-But here’s the even better news: As you get closer to retirement, there are several other helpful tax breaks.
+But there’s even better news: As you get closer to retirement, there are several other helpful tax breaks.
 Why does fortune favor seasoned workers?
-“Your 50s are typically your peak earning years, when you have the most disposable income,” says Bryan Kuderna, a certified financial planner with the Kuderna Financial Team in Shrewsbury, New Jersey, and the author of Millennial Millionaire.
+“Your 50s are typically your peak earning years, when you have the most disposable income,” says Bryan Kuderna, a certified financial planner with the Kuderna Financial Team in Shrewsbury, New Jersey, and the author of Millennial Millionaire in an interview conducted by Athene.
 “It’s that time in your life when you’re most apt to invest, so the government gives you extra opportunities and incentives to play catch up.”

-Jump on these tax perks for those 50 and to save even more of your money for the future.
+Jump on these tax perks for those age 50 and older to save even more of your money for the future.

-Traditional and Roth IRA catch-up contributions: While these limits have stayed the same at a $5,500 base, people 50 and over can make an extra catch-up contribution of $1,000 to their traditional or Roth IRA account for a total of $6,500.
+Traditional and Roth IRA catch-up contributions: Annual contribution limits for 2021 will remain the same at $6,000.
+People age 50 and over can make an extra catch-up contribution of $1,000 to their traditional or Roth IRA account for a total of $7,000.

 HSA catch-up contributions: “Now’s a prime time to invest in your health,” says Kuderna.
 Luckily, health savings account (HSA) contribution limits have risen in 2021 to $3,600 for singles and $7,200 for families.
 Each person age 55 and over can contribute an extra $1,000 catch-up contribution to their HSA.
 “This is tax deductible and can be used tax-free for qualified health care expenses.”